 Find out how Art Heroes Alumni, Giordano Prando, sculpted a character from a concept for the very first time.

-In this edition of the Art Heroes blog, Alum Giordano, takes us through his Art Heroes journey, and tells how to ace the Stylized Character program as a beginner.
+In this edition of the Art Heroes blog, our student Giordano, takes us through his Art Heroes journey, and tells how to ace the Stylized Character program as a beginner.

 Meet Giordano Prando

 Self-taught artist and Art Heroes Monster Challenge 1st Prize Winner from the Starter's category.